alexhubbe/convolutional_neural_networks/README.md

 ## [Image Classification with Transfer Learning](https://github.com/alexhubbe/convolutional_neural_networks/blob/main/notebooks/01_ah_model.ipynb)

-This section shows key techniques for improving performance in CNNs using transfer learning, a widely recommended practice (Goodfellow et al., 2016; Géron, 2022).
+This section shows key techniques for improving performance in CNNs using transfer learning.
 To achieve this, I chose the `MobileNet` and `NASNetMobile` architectures, as they offer the fastest inference times among the `Keras` models available for transfer learning.

 However, `MobileNet`, which has the fastest inference time, does not support **32 × 32** images for transfer learning.
 Therefore, I used `NASNetMobile` instead.

 If the primary objective were to maximize model accuracy, larger architectures like `NASNetLarge` would be preferable, as performance on ImageNet is positively correlated with performance on other datasets when using transfer learning (Kornblith et al., 2019).
 Another option would be `AutoGluon's AutoMM` (see my notebook [here](https://github.com/alexhubbe/image_classification/blob/main/notebooks/02_ah_autogluon.ipynb)).
 Additional alternatives can be found [here](https://paperswithcode.com/sota/image-classification-on-cifar-10).

+### **Model Architectures and Training Approaches**

 #### **MobileNet Models**
 - **No transfer learning** is used.